XBraid/xbraid/test/README.md

 <!--
   - Copyright (c) 2013, Lawrence Livermore National Security, LLC.
   - Produced at the Lawrence Livermore National Laboratory.
 Written by
-  - Jacob Schroder schroder2@llnl.gov, Rob Falgout falgout2@llnl.gov,
-  - Tzanio Kolev kolev1@llnl.gov, Ulrike Yang yang11@llnl.gov,
+  - Jacob Schroder, Rob Falgout, Tzanio Kolev, Ulrike Yang, Veselin
-  - Veselin Dobrev dobrev1@llnl.gov, et al.
+  - Dobrev, et al. LLNL-CODE-660355.
-  - LLNL-CODE-660355.
 All rights reserved.
   -
   - This file is part of XBraid.
-Email schroder2@llnl.gov on how to download.
+Email xbraid-support@llnl.gov for support.
   -
   - This program is free software; you can redistribute it and/or modify it under
   - the terms of the GNU General Public License (as published by the Free Software